Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 The ancient coastal capital of Tallinn exudes a sense of romantic history.
 Recognised as one of the most completely preserved medieval cities in Europe, it is a gem on the UNESCO World Heritage List that is slowly being discovered by delighted visitors of all ages.
 A spirit of mystery still pervades the cobbled courtyards of the picturesque Old Town, where visitors can wander along winding alleys overhung with original 12th- and 13th-century merchant's houses, and view a perfectly preserved medieval church.

 While preserving its past, Tallinn is as progressive as any other modern European capital.
-This is probably best reflected in the interactive exhibits at the Tallinn Science and Technology Centre, the city's showcase for the arts and sciences.
-Public transport is modern and efficient.
-The nightlife is pumping with cigar bars, pool halls and nightclubs.
+This is probably best reflected in the interactive exhibits at the AHHAA Science Centre, the city's showcase for the arts and sciences.
+Public transport is modern and efficient; the nightlife is pumping with cigar bars, pool halls and nightclubs.
 Dining out promises tasty choices ranging from take-away pizza and Chinese to formal French and traditional Estonian cuisine.

 Tallinn's historic centre is the focus for most visits to the city, and the hub of its major tourist attractions.
 The walled Old Town is divided into two parts: Toompea Hill, the residential area of the aristocracy and gentry in days of yore, and the Lower Town.
 Much of the Old Town dates back to the 10th century and is extremely well preserved, its powerful stone buildings enduring despite frequent invasions over the centuries.
 Visitors will revel in Town Hall Square and its adjacent pharmacy, which operates on the site it has occupied since 1422.
-The Old Town is also full of historic churches, like St Olav's - perhaps the tallest church in Medieval Europe.
+The Old Town is also full of historic churches, such as St Olav's.
 The area's walls and its many fortresses made up one of the strongest defence systems in northern Europe by the 16th century, though today, the dominating landmark on Toompea is the magnificent Alexander Nevsky Russian Orthodox Cathedral.
 History lovers should note that the Old Town's medieval atmosphere is particularly evident in St Catherine's passage, where visitors can stroll past the open studios of artists and craftsmen who have laboured here for centuries.

-This popular family attraction is an enchanting space filled with close on 6,000 animals, from Polar bears to Siberian Tigers, as well as species from warmer climates, like crocodiles and chimpanzees, which frolic in the Tropical House.
+This popular family attraction is an enchanting space filled with close on 6,000 animals, from Polar bears to Siberian Tigers, as well as species from warmer climates, such as crocodiles and chimpanzees, which frolic in the Tropical House.
 Visitors can really make a day of this attraction, as there is more than enough variety to suit all tastes.
 If visitors need a break between exhibits, the zoo has some comfortable restaurants where its patrons can relax and enjoy refreshments.
 The delightful petting zoo is always a hit with children, and guided tours are available to help visitors get better acquainted with certain themes and topics.
+The zoo also sells non-profit merchandise and collects donations to fund species conservation projects.

 A beautifully designed layout makes Tallinn's magnificent Botanical Garden a wonderful attraction that shouldn't be missed on a sunny day out in the capital.
 Containing more than 8,000 plant species, the garden is a great place to visit, especially when sightseeing with a family.
 The flora comes from all around the world and is displayed in arboretums, glasshouses, open fields and thematic gardens.
 Specialised exhibits change every month, and thematic tours are offered all year round, the most popular being the summer night aroma tours, and the rose days.
 A nature trail traverses the different habitats.